How much of the day do you cover?

 Why don't you include the photo shoot in your packages?

 You can include the photo shoot as an option, but we'd prefer to leave that to the photographer - you have allocated a specific amount of time for the photo shoot and your photographer needs that time to get the best shots - Most videographers include the photo shoot because that's the time they get the most 'creative' shots', if you look at their examples you'll see lots of those creative shots.
 Our examples are all real highlights of actual weddings and include plenty of creative and cinematic shots without faking anything.
 We prefer to film the final preparations at the venue and pre-dinner drinks with your guests to show you what's happening while you're not there.
 If you specifically want the photo shoot covered we'll be happy to add that in - just check with your photographer to see that he has time to cover all the locations with us there.

 What do I get?

-Again - the choice is yours - we usually deliver your wedding as a 2 DVD set or on USB but if you'd prefer your wedding on Blu-Ray, that's fine, just let us know.
+Again - the choice is yours - we usually deliver your wedding on DVD or on USB but if you'd prefer your wedding on Blu-Ray, that's fine, just let us know.
 Your entire wedding is also available online via your very own private web page (The page will remain active for a minimum of 12 months).